 We are often asked questions about pricing in our industry.
 So we thought it might be helpful to arrange a list of frequently asked questions (FAQ’s) about pricing in the custom home industry.
 These are our top 8 custom home pricing questions.

 Answer: We select the products that provide the best cost/benefit to the client and then use our extensive cost database to price each item.
+We also work with vendors/manufacturers to price out specialty items and unique spaces.
+Because we are both the architect and builder, we communicate early and often to understand exactly what is going into the home and price it accordingly.

 Q: Do you know the cost of every option?